 The Active Flow Timeout is the amount of time an active connection should wait before it terminates.
 In the Firebox NetFlow configuration, we recommend that you specify an Active Flow Timeout value that is lower than the Active Flow Timeout value on the collector.
 This helps to avoid data loss.
 If the Active Flow Timeout value is lower on the collector, the collector might stop listening while the Firebox is sending data.
 By default, the Active Flow Timeout value on the Firebox is 1,800 seconds.

 Fireware supports NetFlow versions V5 and V9.
-To monitor IPv6 traffic, you must use V9.
+To monitor IPv6 traffic and to see post-NAT IP addresses in flow records, you must use V9.

 To capture traffic that exits an interface, you can select the Egress option in Fireware v12.5 or higher.